Disable DPI-awareness to fix HDPI / scaling issues with Windows Forms Designer in Visual Studio

 - If you have undocked tool windows after you select the option to restart Visual Studio as a DPI-unaware process, the position of the tool windows might change.

 - If you use the default Visual Basic profile, or if you have the Save new projects when created option deselected in Tools > Options > Projects and Solutions, Visual Studio cannot reopen your project when it restarts as a DPI-unaware process.
 However, you can open the project by selecting it under File > Recent Projects and Solutions.

-Set your display scaling setting to 100%
+Use Windows to set your display scaling to 100%

 - Choose Tools > Options to open the Options dialog.